The level of self-organized criticality in oscillating Brownian motion: $n$-consistency and stable Poisson-type convergence of the MLE: Introduction

 In this article, we develop the theory of the maximum likelihood estimator (MLE) for $\rho$ on the basis of discrete observations

 as $n\rightarrow\infty$.
 In this infill asymptotics or so-called high-frequency observation scheme, averaged squared estimators for $\alpha^2$ and $\beta^2$ have been studied in~\cite{Lejay/Pigato} when $\rho=0$ is known.
 They especially establish stable convergence of their estimators towards Gaussian mixtures at $\sqrt{n}$-convergence rate.
 Likewise, when the level of self-organized criticality is known to the statistician, \cite{Mazzonetto} proved very recently the convergence of suitable statistics to the local time.
 For so-called drifted OBM, \cite{Lejay/PigatoII} study maximum likelihood estimators for drift parameters in case $\rho=0$.
-Within the high-frequency literature, our study is complementary in the sense that we consider $\alpha$ and $\beta$ as given while inferring about $\rho$.
-By the Markovian structure, the likelihood function factorizes into a product of transition densities such that the log-likelihood function has the form
+Within the high-frequency literature, our study is complementary in the sense that we treat $\alpha$ and $\beta$ as given while inferring about $\rho$.
+We also quote the contributions~\cite{Kutoyants}, \cite{Su/Chan_1}, \cite{Su/Chan_2}, and~\cite{Mazzonetto/Pigato} for inference in ergodic threshold diffusions as the time horizon of the observed trajectories goes to infinity, where estimation of the threshold is already an issue for a continuous record of observations if the threshold is solely present in the drift.
+By the Markovian structure, the likelihood function for~\eqref{eq:observations} factorizes into a product of transition densities such that the log-likelihood function has the form